-Chia seeds are now found everywhere.
-The health food stores, grocery stores and you’ll find them as a choice when you order a smoothie.
-They have been added to the list of superfoods that have taken the world by storm recently.
+Chia seeds can be found everywhere now: health food stores, grocery stores, and you’ll even find them as a choice when you order a smoothie.
+They have been added to the list of superfoods that have taken the world by storm.

 Chia Seeds Are Not New

 But the truth of the matter is, chia seeds have been around a long time.

 The Aztecs harvested these tiny seeds from the Salvia hispanica plant in ancient times and it was one of the principle foods they consumed.
 They benefited from these seeds due to the high fiber content as well as the omega three fatty acids that assist healthy heart function and reduce inflammation.